dekarrin/ictiobus/docs/ictcc.md

 within variables; this means that compiled versions of ictcc have their templates built in to the ictcc binary.
-To use a different template instead (such as a current version of a template file, checked out in source), the path to the new template file can be passed in to ictcc using one of the following
+To use a different template instead (such as a current version of a template file, checked out in source), the path to the new template file can be passed to ictcc using one of the following
 flags: --tmpl-main to give a template for the main file used in generated binaries, --tmpl-frontend to give a template for frontend.ict.go, --tmpl-lexer to give a template for lexer.ict.go, --tmpl-parser to give a template for